lbbri/Watch-Next/README.md

 **Optional Nice-to-have Stories**

-* User can view a more curated suggestions list based off of their entire watched list and its internal ratings.
 * User can view another user's watched list.
 * User can get an automatic comparison of watched/ watch next lists with other users. e.g 'You and User2 have both watched The Office'
 * The app will ask user 'Have you watched [this suggested movie] based on [this movie on your watched list]?'
 * User can suggest movie/TV show to another specific user.
 * User can mark what streaming platform they watched the movie/TV show on (if applicable).
 * Users can talk about a specific movie/TV show in a spoilers section.
-* User can set thier 'favorite movie'.
+* User can set their 'favorite movie'.

 ### 2. Screen Archetypes